noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 The token ID of the token you want to use as the transfer fee.
 Use 0 if you want your users to pay you in Enjin Coin.

 **meltValue**
-The amount of ENJ you want to use per unit of item you are creating.
-You need to use a minimal amount of ENJ to back your items depending on how many you are creating in your initial reserve (the min cost will be listed beside the label).
+The amount of ENJ you want to use per unit of the item you are creating.
+You need to use a minimal amount of ENJ to back your items depending on how many you are creating in your initial reserve (the min-cost will be listed beside the label).
 In general, the more items of one type you are making, the less ENJ you need **per unit** of item.

 **supplyModel**: This is how the item pool behaves with respect to minting and melting.
 We have the following supply types in the current version on Enjin:
   * **Fixed**: You can have up to TOTAL SUPPLY number of items in circulation at one time.